 - 6.2.4.4 Documentation of the impact of one's work

 - with students

 - within the scholarly area

 - within higher education generally

 - on documented standards of best practices in pedagogy

 - in the application of one's work

 - on the business community

 - on the profession

 - as evident in citations of one's work

 - on public policy or institutions

 - or in educational settings

 - 6.2.4.5 Just as in the case of traditional scholarship involving the discovery of new knowledge, when one's work consists of pedagogical, integrative or applied scholarship, its significance may be documented by demonstration of clear goals, adequate preparation, appropriate methods, significant results, effective presentation, and reflective critique.
 To be considered as scholarship, works must be publicly available and peer reviewed.

-- 6.2.4.6 The HTMS program understands excellence in a variety of scholarly or creative activities to embody the following:
+- 6.2.4.6 The Business Studies Program understands excellence in a variety of scholarly or creative activities to embody the following:

-- 6.2.4.6.1 Books should be published by reputable academic or trade presses. - 6.2.4.6.2 Articles and essays should be published in appropriate scholarly journals, whether print or electronic.
+- 6.2.4.6.1 Books should be published by reputable academic or trade presses.

+- 6.2.4.6.2 Articles and essays should be published in appropriate scholarly journals, whether print or electronic.
 Some assessment should be made as to the quality of the journal in which the piece appears; in particular, its scholarly reputation and whether or not the journal or proceedings are refereed or reviewed by an editor or editorial board.
-Definitions are important here.
-If a project or paper is peer reviewed it may be something as simple as a board of experts to credential the project, or as complicated as an Adelphi review board selected to credential an empirical research study.
-Refereed however, refers to a blind or double-blind review board of experts within the discipline who then accept or decline submissions for publication or presentation.

-Examples of evidence to help clarify this assessment include: a copy of the "Information for Contributors" page of the journal or similar page outlining submission standards; information as to where a journal is indexed (e.g. Business Periodicals Index.)
+Examples of evidence to help in this assessment include: a copy of the "Information for Contributors" page of the journal or similar page outlining submission standards; information as to where a journal is indexed (e.g., Business Periodicals Index.)

-Publications in top-tier or highly prestigious journals may be considered to be equivalent to more than one referred journal article.
+Publications in top-tier or highly prestigious journals may be considered to be equivalent to more than one refereed journal article.
 It is the responsibility of the applicant to substantiate the rank of the journal or its reputation in the field when seeking this treatment.